danielfm/django-flash/doc/source/usage.rst

     def my_view(request):
-        request.flash['key'] = 'value' # Puts a string to the flash scope request.flash(key='value')     # Alternative syntax that does the same as above 'key' in request.flash         # Checks if the object is available at the flash scope request.flash['key']           # Gets an object from the flash scope del request.flash['key']       # Removes an object from the flash scope
+        request.flash['key'] = 'value' # Puts a string to the flash scope request.flash.put(key='value') # Alternative syntax that does the same as above 'key' in request.flash         # Checks if the object is available at the flash scope request.flash['key']           # Gets an object from the flash scope del request.flash['key']       # Removes an object from the flash scope